The reasons why America has abandoned democracy

 Bush and several unrepentant co-architects of this century’s signature geopolitical debacle have prospered or are enjoying comfortable retirements.

-Meanwhile, the dozens of Americans in uniform who did the invading, fighting, maiming, killing and dying have been largely forgotten.
+Meanwhile, the scores of Americans in uniform who did the invading, fighting, maiming, killing and dying have been largely forgotten.

 Once again, the many were disposed of or destroyed – in mind, body, and spirit – to satisfy the imperial aims of the few.